Hi,

-By following bond and company policies I did pay the amount.
-Now I want experience letter as well.
+By following the bond and company policies, I did pay the amount.
+Now, I also want an experience letter.
+What should I do?
+Please share your valuable comments.

 Yogesh5885.